 MOP for HDB also applies to all BTO flats.
-If you’re applying for the upcoming HDB BTO Aug 2022, your MOP will also start from the day you collect the key — not when the development is built.
+If you’re applying for a BTO project within the upcoming BTO season, your MOP will also start from the day you collect the key – not when the development is built.

 For more property news, content and resources, check out PropertyGuru’s guides section.

 Looking for a new home?
 Head to PropertyGuru to browse the top properties for sale in Singapore.